 The 2023 U.S. Technology Spencer Stuart Board Index, our annual look at the latest trends in 200 top technology industry boards, reflects a tech industry preparing for a bumpy ride in the short term as it seeks to improve its long-term prospects.
 The number of new directors fell to its lowest levels since 2017, with 124 new outside directors added by 90 companies, and the total number of tech board directors sank by five, to 1,838.
 Meanwhile, reflecting boards’ growing interest in trends including AI and cybersecurity, 15% of tech boards have a standing technology/science committee, a 5-percentage-point increase from 2022.

-These findings are just a few of the many that the latest U.S. Technology Spencer Stuart Board Index examines for the 200 top technology companies in the United States.
+These findings are just a few of the trends we examine on the boards of the 200 top technology companies in the United States.